Okay, Pop Quiz, the last two winners of the Hawkeye Caucasier Republican side.

 Donald Trump's not gone anywhere near there.

-Just like Harry Reid went to the Florida Senate to lie about me, just like these United Nations people passing themselves off as nutrition scientists, telling you that bacon and processed meats do in fact cause cancer.
+Just like Harry Reid went to the Florida Senate to lie about me, just like these United Nations people passing themselves off as nutrition scientists telling you that bacon and processed meat do in fact cause cancer.

-I have a friend that's 84 who had bacon and eggs and steak and potatoes every day of his life.
+I have a friend who's 84 who had bacon and eggs and steak and potatoes every day of his life.

 This is actionable stuff.

-Uh 12 million legal immigrants in this country by 2023.
+12 million illegals, 12 million legal immigrants in this country by 2023 at about three million, what is it, every three years.

 It's a census number.